-Mountains are an extensive and significant typological region (Section 1.3.3 and AR6 Glossary) in the context of climate change and sustainable development, with a large population directly or indirectly depending on mountains.
-These are areas of high biological and cultural diversity that provide vital goods and services - such as water, food, energy, minerals, medicinal plants, tourism and recreation, and aesthetic and spiritual values - to people living in and around these mountain regions and in downstream areas.
-Mountain regions are hotspots of climate related losses in, for example, ecosystems, landscapes, culture, and habitability, and while mountain people are adaptive, resourceful, and independent, they live in highly fragile environments and in some regions under challenging socioeconomic circumstances that enhance their vulnerability to climate change (Alfthan et al., 2018).
+Mountains are an extensive and significant typological region (Section 1.3.3 and Annex II: Glossary) in the context of climate change and sustainable development, with large populations directly or indirectly depending on them.
+Further, mountains are areas of high biological and cultural diversity that provide vital goods and services-such as water, food, energy, minerals, medicinal plants, tourism and recreation and aesthetic and spiritual values-to people living in and around these mountain regions and in downstream areas.
+Mountain regions are hotspots of climate-related losses in, for example, ecosystems, landscapes, culture and habitability, and while mountain people are adaptive, resourceful and independent, they live in highly fragile environments and in some regions under challenging socioeconomic circumstances that increase their vulnerability to climate change (Alfthan et al., 2018).

-Chapter 2 "High Mountain Areas" (Hock et al., 2019) of the IPCC Special Report on the Ocean and the Cryosphere in a Changing Climate (SROCC), presented an assessment of observed changes in the high mountain cryosphere, their resulting impacts in-situ and further downstream, and the state of adaptation responses to these impacts.
-Before SROCC, the last time climate change in mountain regions were systematically assessed in IPCC reports was in Chapter 5 of the Second Assessment Report (SAR) (Beniston et al., 1996).
-Projections made at the time for climate-related changes in mountain regions were expected towards the middle and the second half of the twenty-first century, rather than as early as the past decades (Haeberli and Beniston, 2021), underscoring the striking pace of change already observed in mountain regions.
+Chapter 2, 'High Mountain Areas', (Hock et al., 2019) of the IPCC's SROCC, presented an assessment of observed changes in the high mountain cryosphere, their impacts in situ and further downstream and the state of adaptation responses to these impacts.
+Before SROCC, the last time climate change in mountain regions had been systematically assessed in IPCC reports was in Chapter 5 of the Second Assessment Report (SAR) (Beniston et al., 1996).
+Projections made at the time for climate-related changes in mountain regions were expected towards the middle and the second half of the 21st century, rather than as early as recent decades (Haeberli and Beniston, 2021), underscoring the striking pace of change already observed in mountain regions.

-Whereas SROCC focused on impacts from a changing climate on high mountain cryosphere, this Cross-Chapter Paper (CCP) on "Mountains" synthesizes key relevant content from across the AR6 WGII report with a broader scope on the impacts and adaptation to climate change in mountain regions as defined for this assessment (Figure CCP5.1, SMCCP5.1).
-It provides a wider assessment of the solutions space and consequences for sustainable development due to climate change in mountain regions and downstream areas.
+Whereas SROCC focused on impacts from a changing climate on the high mountain cryosphere, this CCP on mountains synthesises key relevant content from across the AR6 WGII report with a broader scope on the impacts of and adaptation to climate change in mountain regions as defined for this assessment (Figure CCP5.1, SMCCP5.1).
+It provides a wider assessment of the solution space and consequences for sustainable development due to climate change in mountain regions and downstream areas.

-To define the geographical scope of the assessment in this CCP and to quantify the human population residing within these regions, the mountain characterization given by Kapos et al. (2000) (Figure CCP5.1a and SMCCP5.1), minus Antarctica, Svalbard and Greenland (which fall under the assessment scope of CCP6 Polar Regions), was employed.
-This characterization is consistent with the mountain region extents used in the AR6 WGI report (see AR6 WGI Atlas) and yields a global mountainous area of 31.74 million km2, which corresponds to approximately 23.5% of the global land surface.
+To define the geographical scope of the assessment in this CCP and to quantify the human population residing within these regions, the mountain characterisation given by Kapos et al. (2000) (Figure CCP5.1a and SMCCP5.1), minus Antarctica, Svalbard and Greenland (which fall under the assessment scope of CCP6 Polar Regions), was employed.
+This characterisation is consistent with the mountain region extents used in the AR6 WGI report (see AR6 WGI Atlas (Gutiérrez et al., 2021)) and yields a global mountainous area of 31.74 million km2, which corresponds to approximately 23.5% of the global land surface.
 In 2015, a total of 1.28 billion people resided in mountain regions as delineated for this CCP (SMCCP5.1).